 The depth of the resistivity measurement is related to the spacing of the electrodes and may vary depending on the subsurface conditions.
 The surface resistivity unit has a self-contained transmitter capable of obtaining data to about 30 meters (100 feet) deep, using self-contained, rechargeable batteries.

-Surface resistivity measures the electrical resistivity of the subsurface materials, which include soil and groundwater characteristics, from survey stations at the ground surface.
+Surface resistivity measures the electrical resistivity of the subsurface materials, which include soil and groundwater characteristics, from point survey stations at the ground surface.
 Surface resistivity can be used to study lateral changes and vertical cross sections of the natural hydrogeological setting.
-Surface resistivity can also be used to study contamination of soil and groundwater and to locate buried objects.

 GeoModel, Inc. personnel have conducted numerous surface resistivity surveys and investigations.
 All surface resistivity surveys are conducted or supervised by registered professional geologists.
 GeoModel, Inc. can travel nationwide or worldwide to conduct a surface resistivity survey.